by Steve Offsey

 5. Boost Your Return on Marketing (ROMI)

 CMO spending on technology continues to increase.
-According to the 2016-2017 CMO Spend Survey from Gartner Research, 27% of the marketing expense budget is now allocated to technology, or 3.24% of revenue.
-That’s higher than what CMOs spend on paid media (22%) and almost on par with labor (28%).
+According to the 2018-2019 CMO Spend Survey from Gartner Research, 18% of the marketing expense budget is now allocated to customer experience initiatives.
+Thirty-four percent (34%) of budgets are allocated to technology that enables CX optimization.

 Customer journey analytics platforms collect data from every touchpoint as customers interact with companies across multiple channels, over time.
 This includes data from website (pages viewed, forms submitted, etc.), CRM (demographic information, account-level information, etc.) call center (call reason, call issue, handling time), e-commerce and point-of-sale systems (transaction value, product selection etc.), email (sent, opened, clicked) and many other sources.